Case Study: Context Interactions & Physics Faculty's Professional Development: Sphinx Discussion

-His participation in the workshop and interactions with the wider physics community lead him to be more convinced and proactive in making labs more student-centered with his colleague in the department. \begin{quote} \textit{``The other thing was how we structure the labs.
-Our labs at the moment, well, I guess we're already in the midst of making a change.
-There are two new faculty members in my department, so the other one went as well to the workshop, and we both kind of were talking about some of the stuff we learned from it.
-And then, in the department meetings, we're a small department, so the two of us, we're two-thirds of the department, and then we came back and said, well, these are things we would like to maybe change, and we sort of gauged receptiveness to it.''} \end{quote} While working closely with his colleagues in restructuring their labs, Sphinx continues to reflect upon his experience in graduate school to negotiate how to best improve his classroom practices.
+We can see that his enlargement of collaborative ways of working echoes into his growth in his professional domain, where he strives to find better ways of teaching.
+While working closely with his colleagues in restructuring their labs, Sphinx continues to reflect upon his experience in graduate school to negotiate how to best improve his classroom practices.
 In graduate school, Sphinx was a lab instructor and a recitation instructor.
 Reflecting upon his approach to these teaching assignments, he realized how the one-sided approach he had adopted then did not create an engaging environment for learning for his students.
-In the lab, he would show students how to use the equipment in his pre-lab lecture and answer questions during the lab.
+He would show students how to use the equipment in his pre-lab lecture and answer questions during the lab.
 In recitation, he was talking and working through the problems, without many interactions with students.
-His recent interactions with the wider physics community and with members of his own college made him realize how this strategy to teaching was unhelpful to students because \begin{quote} \textit{``It was really one-sided where they didn't get to talk so much.''} \end{quote} Additionally, this one-sided approach did not allow him to adapt to students' needs and let them have agency over their own learning of the material.
+His recent interactions with the wider physics community and with members of his own college made him realize how this teaching strategy was unhelpful to students because \begin{quote} \textit{``It was really one-sided where they didn't get to talk so much.''} \end{quote} Additionally, this one-sided approach did not allow him to adapt to students' needs and let them have agency over their own learning of the material.
 Thus, in his current faculty position, he is making sure to engage with his students.
-In fact, he discusses some of the interactions he values such as conversations with students on ways to better tailor classroom practices to students' needs.
+In fact, some of the interactions he values are conversations with students on ways to better tailor classroom practices to students' needs.
 For instance, he discusses how getting feedback from students is an important aspect of his assessment and development of his teaching: \begin{quote} \textit{``In talking with some of the Physics majors that are seniors, some of them think like, I'd rather have it be more interactive, go through less things but in depth more, rather than cover every single chapter.''} \end{quote}

-Simultaneously, we learn the opportunity to easily engage with colleagues and students is one of the reasons he decided to work at this small liberal arts institution.